forkrul/collaborationBridge/docs/source/user-guide/index.md

 ### API Documentation Interfaces

-8760 provides multiple ways to explore and understand the API:
+The application provides multiple ways to explore and understand the API:

 #### Swagger UI (`/docs`)
 Interactive API documentation with live testing capabilities: